datarightplus/datarightplus-sharing-arrangement-v1/draft-authors-cdrplus-sharing-arrangement-v1.md

 The protected resource calls the RCARE endpoint using an HTTP POST [@!RFC7231] request with parameters sent as `application/x-www-form-urlencoded` data as defined in [@!W3C.REC-html5-20141028].

-`cdr_arrangement_id`
-**RECOMMENDED**.
-The CDR Arrangement Identifier previously provided in the token and introspection endpoint responses.

 `cdr_arrangement_jwt`
 **REQUIRED**.
 A single signed [@!JWT] containing the following parameters: